vlktomas/nix-examples/README.md

  * This repo contains source code of common public projects as is.
 Source files are included in repo only for convenience.
 If you think that it's violating some license rules please let me know.
 But keep in mind that this is not real project, included source files are not used for commercial reasons.

  * Some source code of projects had to be a little bit modified.
-For example JavaScript cowsay repo does not contain package-lock.json, so this file is added.
+For example JavaScript cowsay repo does not contain `package-lock.json`, so this file was added.
 See section 'Example specific notes' below for other changes.

- * Each example is self contained and do not have dependency on other files out of its folder.
+ * Each example is self contained and does not have dependency on other files out of its folder.
 So a lot of code is repeating but it is intentional.

  * In Nix, arguments of package are not distinguished.
 The examples follow convention that, dependencies are listed first, and then the other arguments.

  * Each project has boolean arg `localFiles`, which switches between sources from remote repository and local files.
-But most of projects does not have own repository, so remote sources fetching will not work.
+But most of the projects do not have own repository, so remote sources fetching will not work.

  * There is copy of `nixpkgs-19.09.tar.gz` included in repo.
 It is to keep examples working even if Nixpkgs will be completely changed in future.

  * This project was created as part of my thesis at Brno University of Technology.

+ * Any help or feedback is really appreciated.

 ### Example specific notes: